pgorla-zz/cassandra-labs/introduction/2-data-modeling.md

 - When selecting a collection, that entire value is retrieved.
 Maps, lists, and sets, therefore, do not provide the same level of scalability as a clearly defined data model.
+- Deleting either an element in the collection or the entire collection requires a query.
+Consider performance implications.

 Extra Credit